Answered By: Denise Crews

 At Regent, our IT department recommends using Microsoft Editor, which has a Similarity checker, and you can download Microsoft Office free on the IT Supported Software page.
 I believe that Grammarly and other free programs can also check for plagiarism.

-If you don't use AI or copy words or ideas uncredited from any source, and you put all borrowed language in quotation marks with citations, making sure non-quoted wording is paraphrased totally in your own words and properly cited, you should be fine.
+Generally, if you don't use AI or copy words or ideas uncredited from any source, and you put all borrowed language in quotation marks with citations, making sure non-quoted wording is paraphrased totally in your own words and properly cited, you should be fine.

 The writing center may also be able to help, and they have drop-in hours you can use to meet with them online.